eliegdib/eliegdib/README.md

 - 👋 Hi, I’m @eliegdib
 - 👀 I’m interested in bioinformatics for clinicians
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on bioinformatic interface for clinical use
+- 💞️ I’m looking to collaborate on bioinformatic interface for clinical use.
+For example, creating a croudsourscing project to develop an online informational repository for immunotherapy biomarkers.
 - 📫 How to reach me: by email

 <!---